Best Cheap Coffee Maker: Inexpensive Models for Your Budget

-This coffee maker comes in three colors: a classic Black, a neutral Studio Gray, and my favorite, a calming Oasis Blue.
-It’s a very soothing color to encounter first thing in the morning.
+This coffee maker comes in three colours: a classic Black, a neutral Studio Gray, and my favourite, a calming Oasis Blue.
+It’s a very soothing colour to encounter first thing in the morning.
 If an Oasis Blue K-Mini could talk, I think it would say, “Chill out and relax.
 Your coffee is on its way.”

 It can brew any cup size from 6 to 12 ounces.
 It just depends how much water you add to the single-cup reservoir.
 But as always, if you’re brewing with a K Cup, a bigger drink just means a weaker coffee.
 That’s why we suggest opting for a refillable pod-style filter if you prefer a large brew.

 For such a small coffee machine, the K-Mini has an impressive amount of clearance under the spout.
 In fact, if you remove the drip tray, it can accommodate a full-size 7-inch tall travel mug.

 Another nice feature for those bleary early mornings?